jmlandi/backstage-v2/DEPLOYMENT.md

 git push -u origin main
 ```

-### 2. Setup Neon Database
+### 2. Setup Resend Email

-Follow the detailed instructions in `DATABASE_SETUP.md`:

-1. Create a Neon account at https://neon.tech
+1. Create a Resend account at https://resend.com
-2. Create a new project
-3. Run the SQL schema from `database/schema.sql`
-4. Copy your database connection string
+2. Generate an API key from the dashboard
+3. Save your API key securely (you'll need it for Netlify)

 ### 3. Deploy to Netlify